Keeper vs. Bitwarden 2024: Which Is Better?

 Apps & Browser Extensions — Both Offer Good Apps

 Keeper and Bitwarden offer browser extensions for Chrome, Firefox, Safari, Edge, and Opera with a similar range of features — such as auto-filling passwords and forms, adding and viewing entries, and generating passwords.
-However, while testing Bitwarden’s extension, I found the autosave and autofill features to be clunky at times.
-With Keeper on the other hand, I didn’t have any problems.
+However, while testing Bitwarden’s extension, I found that I had to enable more settings for the auto-fill feature to work as expected.
+With Keeper on the other hand, auto-fill was already enabled by default.

 Winner (Apps & Browser Extensions): Keeper

-Keeper takes the lead in this category thanks to its user-friendly apps and seamless auto-fill & auto-save capabilities.
-While Bitwarden’s apps were almost as good, the inability to access features like password vault auditing and breach reports from the desktop app was a downside for me.
-On top of that, I had a few frustrating experiences with its auto-fill and auto-save features not working as intended.
+Keeper takes the lead in this category thanks to its user-friendly apps and seamless auto-fill and auto-save capabilities.
+While Bitwarden’s apps were almost as good, the inability to access features like password vault auditing and breach reports from the desktop app was a downside for me, and users new to password managers may find all the auto-fill settings a bit confusing.

 Ease of Use & Setup — Keeper Is Easier to Use